danielles0xg/TurbinePB_Q425_danielles0xg_task4/README.md

 # Lending market

-Modular peer-to-peer lending protocol, where borrowers and Lenders choose their risk/reward (LTV/APR), is perpetual: no expirations, and no time-based liquidations, is an orderbook: users may determine yield/interest individually by no means of trade intermediaries.
+Modular peer-to-peer lending protocol, where borrowers and Lenders choose their risk/reward (LTV/APR), is perpetual: no expirations, and no time-based liquidations, is an orderbook: users may determine yield/interest individually by

+- no means of trading intermediaries.

 Note: this project took task3 project as the starter point